hzitoun/tensorflow-2-image-classification-rest-api/README.md

-A Rest API Serving a [Tensorflow 2 Alpha](https://www.tensorflow.org/alpha) keras deep learning model to classify image.
+Since [Tensorflow 2 Alpha](https://www.tensorflow.org/alpha) was annonced recently, I wanted to try it out by making a simple image classification model trained on fashion mnist data set using a 3 layers neural networks.
+The model is served as a Rest API.

 Defined classes are 'T-shirt/top', 'Trouser', 'Pullover', 'Dress', 'Coat', 'Sandal', 'Shirt', 'Sneaker', 'Bag', 'Ankle boot'.

 ## Training set